close

 • Visible signs of mould in the living area.

-The permanent solution
+The solution to humidity

 The right ventilation unit in a property would either extract or dilute, displace and replace moisture-laden air, using fresh filtered air from the outside.
 This would control the humidity levels, regardless of the temperature, so that condensation, mould and other indoor contaminants are significantly reduced.

-Need help with condensation, mould or damp problems?
+Need help with condensation or mould problems?

-One of our local experts will contact you to learn more about your problems, offer free expert advice and make recommendations for a permanent solution.
+One of our local experts will contact you to learn more about your problems, offer free expert advice and make recommendations for a solution.

 During the free survey we will

-• check Assess any condensation, damp or mould problems in your property
+• check Assess any condensation or mould problems in your property

 • check Take readings of the relative humidity levels

-• check Identify any underlying problems and make recommendations for a permanent solution
+• check Identify any underlying problems and make recommendations for a solution

 Arrange a FREE Home Survey now